pwall567/json-kotlin-schema/README.md

     val schema = JSONSchema.parseFile("/path/to/example.schema.yaml")
 ```

-The YAML library used is [this one](https://github.com/pwall567/yaml-simple).
+The YAML library used is [this one](https://github.com/pwall567/kjson-yaml).
-It is not a complete implementation of the YAML specification, but it should be more than adequate for the purpose of
-specifying JSON Schema.

 ## References